alkem-io/alkemio/docs/conceptual-design.md

 A Challenge needs a community contributing to it, and that community likely will have multiple types of actors contributing to progressing the Challenge journey.

-The set of Roles for a Challenge captures the key generic roles around the Challenge - including the expectations / privilidges associated with each Role.
+The set of Roles for a Challenge captures the key generic roles around the Challenge - including the expectations / priviliges associated with each Role.

 ### Collaboration